browserstack/api/README.md

 }
 ```

-You can also pass a flat parameter also to get browsers in a flat structure
+A flat parameter can also be passed to get browsers in a flat structure

     GET /browsers?flat=true